 Beauty and the Bad Boy

-Mr. X is a charming, sophisticated African with graying hair, a mischievous glint in his eyes and a story to tell.
-He has a beautiful accent compliments of a PhD from Oxford and we are chatting at an outdoor cocktail party in Accra, Ghana.
+Mr. X is a charming, sophisticated Ghanaian with graying hair, a mischievous glint in his eyes and a story to tell.
+He has a beautiful British accent compliments of a PhD from Oxford and we are chatting at an outdoor cocktail party in Accra, the capital of Ghana.
 It is a dark and steamy night, the frogs are frogging, the drinks are flowing, and the malarial mosquitoes are zooming in ecstasy over the abundance of naked flesh.
 The naked flesh being faces, arms and legs, just to be clear here.

-His story involves a visit he made to my homeland of the Netherlands when he was a young man, a young man who had never left his native land of Ghana.
+So onward with Mr. X’s story.
+His tale involves a visit he made to my homeland of the Netherlands when he was a young man, a young African man who had never left his native land of Ghana.
 As an unworldly 20-year-old on a two-week business course in The Hague, he was excited beyond description to be in the land of cheese and tulips.
 He had a wonderful time, at least until the last evening there when he attended the big goodbye affair with food, music and dancing.
 Dancing!
 Girls!
 Dutch girls!

 Now, Ghanaians know all about having fun eating food, making music and dancing (and they learn young), so Mr. X was looking forward to the evening.

-Some of his study-course mates had been abroad before and shared with him their acquired wisdom relating to the treatment of western women, such as how to behave at the dance and how to make a good impression.
+Some of Mr. X’s study-course mates had been abroad before and shared with him their acquired wisdom relating to the treatment of western women, such as how to behave at the dance and how to make a good impression.

-He was told that the women were expecting to be asked to dance and would not join in on their own.
+He was told that the women were expecting to be asked to dance.
 He could make his own choice by looking around to see who looked available and willing and then go over and ask her to dance.

 “Give compliments,” he was told.
 “Tell a girl she looks beautiful.
 That she has pretty eyes, a nice smile, that sort of thing.”